 - Add 2 Tbsp chocolate chips and mix until combined.
 Put a cupcake liner in each glass ramekin and divide the batter into the cupcake liners.

 - Place the glass ramekins in the boiling water and cook covered on the lowest heat for 8 minutes.
-They‘re done when a skewer inserted comes out clean without wet batter.
+They‘re done when a skewer inserted comes out clean.
 Turn off the heat and remove the ramekins from the pan and let them cool on a wire rack.
 Serve warm or at room temperature.

 To Store and Reheat

-- You can store the steamed cakes in the airtight container for up to 2–3 days or freeze them for up to 1 month.
-You can reheat the steamed cake with one of 2 methods: 1) Cover the steamed cake with a damp paper towel and reheat in the microwave (but be careful not to overheat; it‘ll become very hard).
-If you reheat the frozen steamed cake, defrost first before microwaving.
-2) Use the same steaming method above or a steamer or to reheat refrigerated/frozen steamed cake till warm.
+- You can store the steamed cakes in an airtight container for 2–3 days or freeze them for up to 1 month.
+Reheat using one of two methods: 1) Cover with a damp paper towel and reheat in the microwave.
+Take care not to overheat it, as it will become very hard.
+For a frozen steamed cake, defrost before microwaving.
+2) Steam using a frying pan, lid, and ramekin (as above) or a regular steamer to reheat the refrigerated or frozen cake until warm.

 Nutrition